WWFC Code of conduct

-WWFC is Miami valley Ohio’s official fury camping retreat!
-World Wild Fur Camps hope is to be a endless weekend of fun for every attendee and to return for years to come!
-WWFC mission is to create unforgettable memories and stories, while also raising money for the Camp Cambel Guard.
-We value our unique relations ship with The YMCA of Camp Cambell Guard and are pleased to inform you that this is not a convention!
-It may share similar qualities but its operated very differently!
-To make this possible we have created a set of rules and guide lines that ALL Attendees must follow!
+WWFC is Miami valley Ohio’s official furRy camping retreat!
+World Wild Fur Camp's hope is to be a endless weekend of fun for every attendee and to return for years to come!
+WWFC's mission is to create unforgettable memories and stories, while also raising money for the Camp Campbell Gard.
+We value our unique relations ship with The YMCA of Camp Campbell Gard, and are pleased to inform you that this is not a convention!
+It may share similar qualities but its operated very differently.
+To make this possible we have created a set of rules and guide lines that ALL attendees must follow.
 This is to secure a safe and respectful atmosphere for all who take part in the World Wild Fur Camp experience.

 Camp At Your Own Risk!

-World Wild Fur Camp nor the YMCA will not be held responsible for any personal injury or damaged property one might encounter during their stay.
-You will be required by YMCA staff upon arrival to sign a waiver stating that you understand that YOU and only you are responsible for your personal effects and YOUR OWN ACTIONS!
+World Wild Fur Camp and the YMCA will not be held responsible for any personal injury or damaged property one might encounter during their stay.
+You will be required by YMCA staff upon arrival to sign a waiver stating that you understand that you and only you are responsible for your personal effects and your own actions.
 This includes, but is not limited to all injuries, lost or damaged property that is caused by your own negligence/disregard for safety/personal security.

 Camp Ground Rating

 When in open areas, guild members may not wear clothing or accessories which are overly revealing, inappropriate to the atmosphere of the camp, or likely to draw reasonable complaint or offense.
-This includes clothing or accessories that are fetish-related or restrict mobility, such as a leash attached to an otherwise acceptable collar.
-Some questionable items may be included as part of a costume and may need to be taken to the Security Chief.
+This includes clothing or accessories that are fetish-related, restrict mobility such as a leash attached to an otherwise acceptable collar, etc. Some questionable items may be included as part of a costume and may need to be taken to the Security Chief.
 For further questions please notify The Chief of Security and Guild Master of Guild SAPO.

 This means illegal substances that are not prescribed by a medial physician.
 Only over the counter and prescriptions medications are permitted.